Art, cypresses and beautiful sunsets

 Apart from the cathedral, a visit to the shell-shaped Piazza del Campo is essential.
 Here, you can ascend the city hall tower, Torre del Mangia, where the 360-degree vista of Siena and the surrounding countryside is unrivalled.

-Read much more about the stunning city in our detailed travel guide to Siena.
+Read much more about the best things to do in the stunning city in our detailed travel guide to Siena.

 Search for the cheapest and best hotels in Siena here (adlink).